Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npm/modules/engine/views/handlebars.md

+# !!!!
+OUTDATED to be update or remove !!!!

 # Handlebars templating

 Handlebars support is done directly in npm-modules-engine modules, by registering an extendable base view 'handlebars' which implements the render method and automatic registration of .hbs files.